stackrox/kube-linter/docs/generated/checks.md

 **Enabled by default**: Yes

-**Description**: Alert on containers not dropping NET_RAW capability
+**Description**: Indicates when containers do not drop NET_RAW capability

-**Remediation**: NET_RAW grants an application within the container the ability to craft raw packets, use raw sockets, and it also allows an application to bind to any address.
-Please specify to drop this capability in the containers under containers security contexts.
+**Remediation**: NET_RAW makes it so that an application within the container is able to craft raw packets, use raw sockets, and bind to any address.
+Remove this capability in the containers under containers security contexts.

 **Template**: [verify-container-capabilities](generated/templates.md#verify-container-capabilities)